 Don’t build up piles of unreleased codes that may otherwise require too much regression and integration efforts.
 Instead, release value to the clients and get feedback as frequently and as early as possible.

-Identify the issues continuously to reduce the inefficiency by refactoring the code and maintaining the standards.
+Identify the issues continue to reduce the inefficiency by refactoring the code and maintaining the standards.

 Before the team code anything, create automated client acceptance and unit tests.
 Then write enough code, run it and refactor as long as it shows an error.
 Therefore, before you claim a successful project, keep testing your finished product.